DMahamedi/RubiksCubeSolver/README.md

 # Pictures and explanations

 The most common approach to solving the Rubiks cube is to use a layer-by-layer approach, rather than the more intuitive face-by-face approach.
-### Using the following code solves the cube in a three-step process
+### The following demonstration solves the cube in a three-step process
 ```

 cube = RegularAlgorithms()